ruizterce/blog-api/public-frontend/README.md

 ## Features

-- **Browse Posts**: Users or anonymous visitors can view a list of blog posts with summaries and thumbnails.
+- **Browse Posts**: Users or anonymous visitors can view and filter a list of blog posts with summaries and thumbnails.
 - **Read Posts**: Each post can be clicked to view detailed content, along with comments from other users.
 - **Commenting System**: Users can leave comments on posts to engage with authors and other readers.